-One of the most common types of arc welding is manual metal arc welding (MMA) or MMA welding.
+One of the most common types of arc welding is Manual Metal Arc welding, also known as MMA welding.
 An electric current is used to strike an arc between the base material and a consumable electrode rod or 'stick'.
-The electrode rod is made of a material that is compatible with the base material being welded and is covered with a flux that gives off gaseous vapours that serve as a shielding gas and providing a layer of slag, both of which protect the weld area from atmospheric contamination.
-The electrode core itself acts as filler material the residue from the flux that forms a slag covering over the weld metal must be chipped away after welding.
+The electrode rod is made of a material that is compatible with the base material being welded.
+They are covered with a flux that gives off gaseous vapours that serve as a shielding gas and provide a layer of slag, both of which protect the weld area from atmospheric contamination.
+The electrode core itself acts as filler material.
+The residue from the flux that forms a slag covering over the weld metal must be chipped away after welding.